How To Find The Size Of A Directory In Linux

 du -m ostechnix/

-As you see in the above outputs, du command only displays the disk usage of folders.
-So, what about the files?
-To display the disk usage of files and directories, use -a flag.
+As you may noticed in the all above outputs, du command only displayed the disk usage of directories.
+But, what about the files?
+To display the disk usage of all items including files and directories, use -a flag.

 du -ah ostechnix/